SAP/flake8-tergeo/README.md

 In difference to other projects, the list of included plugins is rather small and actively maintained.

 The included plugins and checks are opinionated, meaning that e.g. f-strings are preferred.
-Therefore, a checks to find other formatting methods are included but none, to find f-strings.
+Therefore, checks to find other formatting methods are included but none, to find f-strings.

-Also, code formatters like ``black`` and ``isort`` are recommended; therefore not code formatting rules are included.
+Also, code formatters like ``black`` and ``isort`` are recommended; therefore no code formatting rules are included.

 ## Documentation